 Mapping is the process of expanding our reach outside of our own database.
 We should never be satisfied with just the data that we have, and we should be focused on adding new records into our database regularly.
 Mapping allows us to do this, while still focusing on our current vacancies and tasks at hand.

 Say we are working a vacancy.
-We will do a search within Microdec to isolate all the candidates who are relevant and qualified for this vacancy, and then place them in a saved list (See Creating Saved Lists on Page x).
+We will do a search within Microdec to isolate all the candidates who are relevant and qualified for this vacancy, and then place them in a saved list (See Creating Saved Lists).
 However, this does not mean that every qualified candidate out there is also in our database.
 It is our goal to be as thorough as possible and to offer the most highly qualified candidates to our contacts, so we are always on the lookout for new faces to add to the database.

 The concept of mapping is simple, but your effectiveness will rely on how thorough you are when performing this task.
 Mapping involves using tools and resources outside of Microdec (Such as LinkedIn Recruiter and ZoomInfo) to search for additional qualified and relevant candidates.
 When we find these candidates, we add them to the Saved List, as well as the saved list relevant to the search that we are currently performing.
 The end result is our initial saved list now contains additional names that weren’t in our database when we began mapping, and this will bolster our marketing efforts as well as increase our pool of qualified candidates to send to contacts.
 Mapping tasks will vary slightly based on the resource you are using, and we will break down each individual process for you, but the end result is always the same.
 Expand our reach, add to the database, and to bolster our marketing efforts.

 Let’s take a look at the mapping process itself.